-^{3.} At 1220 mm (48 in.) from back end of forks.
+3. At 1220 mm (48 in.) from back end of forks.

-- 5. Carefully lower the windrower lift legs until lugs (A) on conditioner are seated in the U-shaped brackets (B) on header. - 6.
+- 5. Carefully lower the conditioner between the windrower lift legs until lugs (A) on the conditioner are seated in the U-shaped brackets (B) on header. - 6.
 Ensure the conditioner is seated properly in the brackets and remove the chains.